Anshul-RA1/crework_assignments/README.md

 # crework_assignments

-Being a part of Cre Work, we will be getting assignment on a weekly basis.
+Being a part of CreWork, we will be getting assignment on a weekly basis.
+It's a Six Month full-stack Web development course.
 So, here I am with my week one assignment i.e. Create a Sign Up and Login Page without using CSS.
-So , basically it's just a layout of login and sign up page using HTML only.
+So, basically it's just a layout of login and sign up page using HTML only.
 Below are the snap shots of SignUp , Login and Password Reset pages.

 ![image](https://user-images.githubusercontent.com/65460472/180640439-1fa550eb-6816-4963-baeb-4f05bff9ca2b.png)